Csalex01/VacationManager/README.md

 - Docker container

 Possible improvements:
-- How a component loads the current user (logged in or not): At the moment, each time a new view is loaded, it makes an API call to the authentication service, and with the given ID, it queries the Firestore database for the user's information.
+- How a component loads the current user: At the moment, each time a new view is loaded, it makes an API call to the authentication service, and with the given ID, it queries the Firestore database for the user's information.
 This makes some components slow to load or less responsive.
 This could be avoided by storing the user's data in the firebase/config.js file and exporting it as a module, this way it is only loaded once and it can be used where it is needed without an unneccesary authenticattion API request and database query.